Jim Henson’s The Animal Show With Stinky And Jake

 Steve Whitmire – Jake The Polar Bear, and other assorted characters (including: In Series 2: Wingo The Shoebill; In Series 3: a Flying Squirrel, a shaggy yellow Dog, a Rainbow Coloured Snake, Pavlov The Pug Dog, Lawrence the Orangutan)

-Bison; In Series 3: Cornelius The Crab, Dave The Human Being, am Owl, Frankie
+Custer The Bison; In Series 3: Cornelius The Crab, Dave The Human Being, am

-The Crocodile, Mel The Lemur, Max The Wasp, Bart The Coyote, Galahad The
+Owl, Frankie The Crocodile, Mel The Lemur, Max The Wasp, Bart The Coyote,

-Grasshopper, Charlie The Chamois, Julius The Spoonbill, Quincy The Flying
+Galahad The Grasshopper, Charlie The Chamois, Julius The Spoonbill, Quincy The

 John Eccleston – Yves St La Roach (Series 2 & 3), and other assorted characters (including: In Series 2: Milton The Blue-Footed Booby, Nico The Marine Iguana, Jackie The Orangutan, and Perry The Wilde Horse; In Series 3: Andrew The Reindeer, Stanley The Mouse, Andrew The Whale, Hector The Spider Monkey, Morris The Ant, Jasper The Jaguar, Yorik The Salmon, Cody The Colobus Monkey, Winston The Woodpecker, Melaine The Mink, Ernie The Mongoose, Harvey The Hummingbird, Barry The Honeybee, Warren the Warthog, A Blue-Footed Booby, Sly the Crocodile)